By Simon and Lianne

-There is a good reason for this – Dishonesty is closely related to Denial.
-Denial is the mental defense mechanism that protects the addiction.
-The disease of addiction hijacks our brain and our defenses normally used for survival.
-Our reward center in the brain makes us feel good when we do things that support our survival but addiction corrupts this system and the addiction becomes our priority.
-Some addicts believe that the addiction helped them cope through tough times so did help them survive in a perverted way, however then the addiction crossed a line and started to kill them.
+Why is Honesty a fundamental foundation of recovery from addiction?
+Dishonesty can easily lead to relapse.
+Recovering addicts tend to take honesty to an extreme level, unlike most people.
+There is a good reason for this – dishonesty is closely related to denial.
+Denial is the mental defence mechanism that protects the addiction.
+The disease of addiction hijacks our brain and our defences normally used for survival.
+Our reward center in the brain makes us feel good when we do things that support our survival but addiction corrupts this system, and the addiction becomes our priority.
+Some addicts believe that the addiction helped them cope through tough times.
+They believe it helped them survive in a perverted way.
+However, then the addiction crossed a line and started to kill them.

-Whatever the case addiction is a fatal condition or behavior so a rigorous recovery is necessary to survive.
+Addiction is a fatal condition, so a rigorous recovery is necessary to survive.
 Complete and total honesty protects us from slipping back into denial.
-Firstly we have to admit to ourselves we are addicts and take responsibility for it, stop blaming or justifying.
+Firstly we have to admit to ourselves we are addicts and take responsibility for it.
+That means that we need to stop blaming or justifying.

 The first step to recovery is being honest with ourselves about our addiction – that is why we say rehab at Hope is an honest program.

-Addicts often have control issues – So lying and manipulating could go on in their recoveries.
-Using drugs and alcohol is controlling how we feel – thit is a form of control.
-In order to resolve these dangerous control issues we hand it over and practice faith.
+Addicts often have control issues – so lying and manipulating could go on in their recoveries.
+Using drugs and alcohol is controlling how we feel – therefore it is a form of control.
+In order to resolve these dangerous control issues, we hand it over and practice faith.
 Lying or manipulating to get results is not letting go of control.

 Dishonesty is a lack of acceptance – we are manipulating reality.
-By accepting this dishonesty, we fuel are addiction – this is the easy route over challenging our denial and dishonesty and undertaking the big task of changing our belief system and starting on the road to recovery.
+By accepting this dishonesty, we fuel our addiction.
+Challenging our denial and dishonesty and undertaking the big task of changing our belief system is not the easy route but it’s the crucial first step on the road to recovery.

-It could be that some of us have held on to “damaging secrets” due to shame or vulnerability however these hidden parts of us may be driving our addiction – Self medication is a common trigger or reason for addictions.
+Secrets keep you sick.
+It could be that some of us have held on to “damaging secrets” due to shame or fear of vulnerability.
+However, these hidden parts of us may be driving our addiction.
+Self-medication is a common trigger or reason for addiction.

-Honesty is essential for a healthy sustainable recovery – it challenges our addict denial system also some other reasons for our emphasis on honesty here at Hope include:
+Honesty is essential for a healthy sustainable recovery.
+It challenges our addict denial system.
+Some of the other reasons for our emphasis on honesty here at Hope Rehab include:

 - Karma – everything comes back to you